lfloegel/Nota/README.md

 # Nota
-Web application where students can share, upload, and rate lecture notes.
-Intended for students who miss lectures or are unable to take notes.
+Created for our CS185 Final Project.
+Nota is a network for students to update and share notes from lectures and collaborate with other students to maximize learning.